On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 IPMR, ERI IS

-Decrease in the value of the indicator for the reporting period compared to the previous period by 10%
+Decrease in the value of the indicator of the reporting period compared to the previous one by 10 %

 13